 You can, in fact, become insulin resistant or diabetic by overeating protein.

-If sufficient carbohydrates are not present, your body needs to find something else for energy: and it’s NOT protein.
+If sufficient carbohydrates are not present, your body needs to find something else for energy: That should be fat not protein.

 How To avoid Gluconeogenesis?